 How expansive your bike parking solution – from a single rack installed on a sidewalk to a bike parking lot with multiple racks, bollards, signs, etc. – will depend on your individual demand and usage needs.

-Without designated and organized bike parking, it is easy for problems to arise in areas where even a few cyclists are present.
-These problems become much more exasperated as the population becomes denser.
+Without designated and organized bike parking, it is easy for problems to arise.
+This is true even in areas where only a few cyclists are present.
+And as the population becomes denser, these problems increase .

-The lack of a quality bike parking options will lead to problems of clutter, and damage to trees, street signs, site furnishings and other streetscapes.
+The lack of a quality bike parking options will lead to problems of clutter and damage.
+This will commonly been seen on trees, street signs, site furnishings and other amenities.

 Ultimately, the presence of secure and accessible bike parking will be the driving placemaking factor that influences the destination of a cyclist as it offers the best solution to store their bike for the short term.